Biography: Phil “the Forecaster” Chadwick

 Trained at Queen's University as a nuclear physicist

-Married to Linda with two adult children
+Married to Linda

 An avid canoeist and naturalist

-Apiarist (bee-keeper since 1994)
+Retired apiarist (bee-keeper since 1994)

 Active "birder" and bird house builder